 More advanced training, such as use of information and communication technology, can be negotiated with the University.
 AMC staff consistently attends workshops run by QMU's staff, which take place at the College's premises, These are part of the normal staff development programme.
 The Short Course in Learning, Teaching and Assessment is particularly recommended for staff of partner organisations.

-Finally, the Centre for Academic Practice offers specialised 3-day workshops in teaching and learning for new members of staff at AMC.
+Finally, the Centre for Academic Practice offers specialised 3-day workshops in teaching and

 15 Material used in designing the programme